belastingdienst/opr-paas/docs/overview/core_concepts/capabilities.md

 However, the list could be longer in the future.

-Every Paas could have one or more of such capabilities enabled, which means they get these capabilities with the required permissions.
+Every Paas could have one or more of such capabilities defined, which means they get these capabilities with the required permissions.
 The DevOps team requires no specific knowledge or permissions to use these capabilities.